marcotoronto/rdm-test/content/06-2_Documentation_Metadata.md

 The CARE Principles for Indigenous Data Governance are designed to complement the FAIR principles and take into account the current and historic power imbalances between researchers and Indigenous communities.

-CARE stands for:
+**C**ollective Benefit
+{: .label .label-green }

-- Collective Benefit - "Data ecosystems shall be designed and function in ways that enable Indigenous Peoples to derive benefit from the data."
+        "Data ecosystems shall be designed and function in ways that enable Indigenous Peoples to derive benefit from the data."

+**A**uthority to Control
+{: .label .label-green }

-- Authority to Control - Indigenous people have the right and authority to control their data.
+        Indigenous people have the right and authority to control their data.

+**R**esponsibility
+{: .label .label-green }

-- Responsibility - Researchers working with Indigenous Peoples have a responsibility to support Indigenous Peoples rights.
+        Researchers working with Indigenous Peoples have a responsibility to support Indigenous Peoples rights.

+**E**thics
+{: .label .label-green }

-- Ethics - "Indigenous Peoples' rights and wellbeing should be the primary concern at all stages of the data life cycle and across the data ecosystem."
+        "Indigenous Peoples' rights and wellbeing should be the primary concern at all stages of the data life cycle and across the data ecosystem."

 The CARE Principles can be examined in depth here: CARE Principles for Indigenous Data Governance